Navigating exams can be difficult, but the University is committed to supporting you as you engage with the process.

 This advice has been developed together with the Counselling Service, and in line with Wellbeing at Oxford - the University’s campaign focused on student mental health and wellbeing.

-It has been updated to account for online open-book exams which will be taking place in Trinity term 2020.
+It has been updated to account for online open-book exams.

 Effective revision requires planning and discipline, which can prove difficult for some.
 These steps will help you make the most out of revision preparation.

 Undertake a review

 Reviewing the syllabus for each module and identifying topics you hope to revise will help to put your mind at ease.
 Also try to take stock of your current position on each topic.
 Is your knowledge strong, weak or in between?
 This will help you to assess the scale of the revision required for each topic and to identify potential areas of vulnerability.

 Audit time available for revision

 Exam timetables will stay largely the same for open-book exams as they have for written assessments.
 The exact time and date of your exam(s) will be confirmed in the very near future.